httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an array inner_list:

-1. Let output be an empty string.
+1. Let output be the string "(".
 2. If inner_list is not a list, fail serialisation.
 3. For each member mem of inner_list:
   1. Let value be the result of applying Serializing an Item ({{ser-item}}) to mem.
   2. Append value to output.
-  3. Append a ";" to output.
+  3. Append a single WS to output.
-  4. Append a single WS to output.
+4. Append ")" to output.
 4. Return output.